Problem & Opportunity.

 OUR IMPACT .

-We aim to build a national virtual fellowship cohort program that create a new generation of excellence in Black and Latino male leaders.
+We have built a national virtual fellowship cohort program that are creating a new generation of excellence in Black and Latino male leaders.

 Our Tribe of program leaders and fellows consist of senior level executives, consultants, entrepreneurs, principals, assistant principals, deans, teachers, and a whole host of diverse roles that are impacting educational spaces across the country.